furryfixer/gksudo2/README.md

 # gksudo2
-Gksudo alternative/replacement for X11 or Wayland
+## Gksudo alternative/replacement for X11 or Wayland
+Work in progress.
+Check back in 48 hrs.